xyanaxy/lab-template/content/pages/projects/project-one.md

   url: /images/bg1.jpg
   altText: Project thumbnail image
 ---

+Currently our Club events are limited to 5 people per session to make them free for everyone.
+The clubs are intented mainly for beginners or people with little experience.

+> Please sing up for the club here:

 Our Lab club and workshops are held on a variety of topics.
 More specifically they are focused around:

 *   physical computing (arduino, raspberry pi, custom boards, physical installation, soldering, etc.)